Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 How do you prepare for a stock crash if you are investing in index funds?

 To prepare for a stock crash while owning index funds, you have two options: First, you must own a large, highly liquid index-tracking ETF that can be quickly sold on the open market.
-Secondly, you could decide not to sell but employ dollar-cost averaging to buy more positions as the stock prices decrease.
+Secondly, you could decide not to sell but instead employ dollar-cost averaging to buy more shares as the stock price decreases.

 Selling your index fund during a crash is known as market timing.
 No one knows the duration of a stock market crash or how much the market will decline.
 You could sell at the bottom of the crash and miss out on the market recovery.